The rent to income ratio is a simple calculation that can help you assess whether a prospective tenant is a good fit for your rental.

 And of course, this works the other way around too.
 The tenant might have additional expenses and financial burdens that will mean they need to target a lower rent to income ratio.

 Because of this, the rent to income ratio is just a starting point.
-Landlords should seek out additional financial information such as a tenant credit report, to get a better picture of the applicant’s overall financial situation.
+Landlords should seek out additional financial information such as a tenant credit report as poart of their comprehensive tenant screening process, to get a better picture of the applicant’s overall financial situation.

 In order to reduce the chance that a tenant is late with the rent or misses a payment, you need to first of all do everything you can to ensure they have the ability and wherewithal to pay the rent on time and in full every single month.
 This means first and foremost setting your minimum criteria with a strict rent to income ratio.
-You then need to ensure you do a thorough tenant screening on all tenants with a full, credit, background, and rental history.
+You then need to ensure you do a thorough tenant screening on all tenants with a full credit history, background check, and rental history report.

 However, you won’t always find a perfect tenant, and sometimes you need to fill vacancies fast.
 On top of this, there are always exceptions to any rule.
 Perhaps, as mentioned above, the tenant has additional sources of revenue that qualify them but are unstable.
 Or you may be renting to students who don’t have a rental history and may be entirely supported by parents or loans.

-In order to protect yourself and your rental uner these circumstances there are a few things that you can do to mitigate risk.
+In order to protect yourself and your rental under these circumstances there are a few things that you can do to mitigate risk.

 The co-signer agrees to take on the financial responsibilities of the rent in case the primary leaseholder cannot.
 The landlord should vet the co-signer as thoroughly as the tenant, including a comprehensive screening.

-A simple approach is to request a larger deposit.
+A simple approach is to request a larger security deposit.
 This will cover unpaid rent should the tenant fall behind, and also act as proof that the tenant has financial reserves they can call upon.
-However, several states have limits on the amount you can charge as the deposit so make sure to check your local and state deposit laws first.
+However, several states laws specify have limits on the amount you can charge as a security deposit (often 1-2 months rent) so make sure to check your local and state deposit laws first.

-On top of this, income paid through this tool is automatically tracked in our income tracker, meaning all you have to do at the end of the month is run a financial report.
+On top of this, income paid through this tool is automatically tracked in our income tracker, meaning all you have to do at the end of the month is generate your financial report with a few quick clicks.

-As part of Landlord Studio’s suite of property management tools you can also set automated rent reminder emails to go out before and after the rent due date.
-You can even automatically apply late fees should the tenant not initiate their payment on time.
+Landlord Studio property management software also allows you to set automated rent reminder emails to go out before and after the rent due date and automatically chase late rent payments.
+As well as automatically applying late fees should the tenant not initiate their payment on time.
 These late fees will be applied in the tenant portal so that tenants have comprehensive breakdown of how much and when they paid.

-Having a streamlined process and the right tools to manage tenant applicants is essential if you want to fill vacancies fast, and mitigate the risk of late and missed rent payments.
+Having a streamlined process and the right tools to manage rental applications is essential if you want to fill vacancies fast, and mitigate the risk of late and missed rent payments.

 The rent to income ratio is one way to assess a tenant’s financial viability.
 However, it doesn’t tell the whole picture.
 As such, while it makes a good starting point especially if you have a lot of applicants, landlords should do additional, in depth research to ensure the tenant meets all of their minimum criteria.